High chemical affinity increases the robustness of biochemical oscillations: Numerical results

 While minimizing phase diffusion and thereby maximizing $\R$ is a priority for a biochemical clock to keep time accurately, it is additionally important that $T$, the period of oscillations, be robust and tunable, for example in order to match with an external signal~\cite{Woelfle2004}.
 Our theory (Eq.~\ref{eq:gamma}) shows that $T$ can be reliably controlled in the high affinity limit even in the presence of substantial disorder, and we also find that the spread of $T$ values decreases significantly with increasing affinity.
-The excellent agreement of numerical results with our theoretical expression reveals a role for non-equilibrium driving that has, to the best of our knowledge, not been previously articulated: in addition to suppressing the uncertainty in the period due to the inherent stochasticity of the processes underlying oscillations, it also makes the oscillator timescales more robust by decoupling the rates of these processes.